Quasar photometric redshifts beyond the spectroscopic coverage: Uncertainty models and redshift distributions in the Kilo-Degree Survey DR5: Methodology

 We test three model families: a fully connected artificial neural network (ANN); Mixture Density Network (MDN) with Gaussian-mixture output layer (GMM); and a Bayesian Neural Network (BNN) with a GMM output layer.
 ANN estimates a single value of the photometric redshift $\zphoto$.
 In contrast, the MDN and BNN models estimate the parameters of a GMM distribution, which yields a probability distribution of the photometric redshift $\Pzphoto$.
 To enable a comparison between the ANN model and the MDN and BNN models, we obtain the point predictions $\zphoto$ from the MDN and BNN by taking the mean value of $\Pzphoto$.
 We also evaluated the median and mode; however, the mean yielded the best performance in terms of mean squared error.

-For the GMM and BNN, we vary the number of GMM components from one to five.
-All models utilize a series of fully connected layers with non-linear activation functions to map input features to the target space.
-The ANN is constructed with 11 hidden layers of 256 neurons each and produces a single scalar output as the final prediction.
-The MDNs employs an architecture consisting of 12 hidden layers with 512 neurons each.
-For MDN configurations utilizing multiple components, a dropout layer with a rate of 0.2 is integrated after every two hidden layers to improve generalization.
-The MDNs predict the parameters of a GMM, returning a full probability density function that allows to capture of aleatoric uncertainty.
+For the MDN we vary the number of GMM components from one to six, and for the BNN from one to five.
+Throughout, we refer to these models as MDN~$N$ and BNN~$N$, where $N$ is the number of GMM components; for example, MDN~5 denotes the five-component MDN.
+All models use fully connected layers with non-linear activations.
+The ANN has 11 hidden layers of 256 neurons and outputs a single scalar.
+The MDNs use 12 hidden layers of 512 neurons; for multi-component MDNs, a dropout layer with rate 0.2 follows every two hidden layers to improve generalization.
+The MDNs predict the parameters of a GMM, returning a full PDF that captures aleatoric uncertainty.
 We adopt the mean of this distribution as the point prediction and the standard deviation as the associated uncertainty.

 The BNN also predicts GMM parameters through 12 hidden layers of 512 neurons; however, the final three layers are replaced with Flipout Bayesian layers.
 These layers treat weights as probability distributions, enabling the model to capture both aleatoric uncertainty via the mixture output and epistemic uncertainty through the weight distributions.
-BNN is intrinsically stochastic and yields a different prediction at each evaluation.
-We therefore generate 100 forward passes for each object.
-The final prediction is obtained by averaging the means of these draws.
-We quantify epistemic uncertainty as the variance of the 100 predicted means, while aleatoric uncertainty is estimated by averaging the predictive variances across the same draws.
-The total uncertainty is then calculated as the square root of the sum of the epistemic and aleatoric variances, ensuring the prediction and its uncertainty share the same physical units.
+Because the BNN yields a different prediction at each evaluation, we generate 100 forward passes per object and take the final prediction as the average of their means.
+We quantify epistemic uncertainty as the variance of the 100 predicted means, and aleatoric uncertainty as the average of the predictive variances across the same draws; the total uncertainty is the square root of their sum.